What follows is a definition of some of the terms I will be

 When I talk about a clade of mushrooms, I mean a group of

-species that are all related to each other.
+species that are all each other's closest relatives.
 Other mushrooms may look just like

-the mushrooms in a clade, but be unrelated, so they don’t count.
-Related
+the mushrooms in a clade, but be only distantly related, so they don’t count.

 mushrooms may share the same environmental benefits, health benefits and

-poisons, so it’s important to know if mushrooms are actually related to each
+poisons, so it’s important to know how closely mushrooms are related to each

-other, not simply look the same to the untrained eye.
+other, not simply which look the same to the untrained eye.
 These articles will

 include mushrooms that there is genetic evidence for.
 We no doubt have